dfinity/motoko/doc/md/writing-motoko/pattern-matching.md

 ### Exhaustiveness (coverage) checking

 At runtime, a switch expression may wind up scrutinizing a value to which none of its alternative patterns apply, generating an undesired trap.
 To detect the possibility of such runtime failures, the Motoko compiler checks for the exhaustiveness of pattern matching by keeping track of the covered shape of the scrutinee.
 The compiler issues a warning for any non-covered scrutinees.
 Motoko even constructs a helpful example of a scrutinee that is not matched.
-A useful by-product of the exhaustiveness check is that it identifies and warns about dead or redundant alternatives that can never be matched.
+A useful by-product of the exhaustiveness check is that it identifies and warns the developer about dead or redundant alternatives that can never be matched.

 ## Refutable patterns and dealing with non-matching data

-Numerous times one is only interested in specially formed data and desires to summarily handle all non-matching forms.
-The `let`-`else` construct is designed precisely for this pupose.
-Whereas the regular destructuring `let` allows to focus on a single given pattern, it invariably traps if the right hand side data doesn't match it (this is also warned at compile-time).
-The `else` clause gives the programmer a way to deal with refuted matches, such as bailing out of the processing or logging a message before trapping.
-As such, `let`-`else` is similar to a two-`case` `switch` in a compact form, that additionally doesn't force the indentation of the processing logic following it.
+Developers may only be interested in specially formed data with a desire to directly handle all non-matching forms.
+The `let`-`else` construct is designed precisely for this purpose.
+Whereas the regular destructuring `let` allows to focus on a single given pattern, it invariably traps if the right-hand side data doesn't match it, which is warned at compilation.
+The `else` clause gives the programmer a way to deal with refuted matches, such as bailing out of the process or logging a message before trapping.
+As such, `let`-`else` is similar to a two-`case` `switch` in a compact form that additionally doesn't force the indentation of the processing logic following it.

 The below example illustrates how you can write a non-indenting `if`-`else` by resorting to a `let`-`else` in your code: